fenago/python-networking-sysadmins/development/lab_guides/Lab_9.md

 ![](./images/C13963_09_17.jpg)

-Figure 9.17: Running our multiprocessing script
+Caption: Running our multiprocessing script

 In this exercise, you learned how to pass tasks between our parent and child Python processes using the `multiprocessing` package,